When the holidays have come and gone, your business can still drive sales. Here's how to boost your post-holiday sales.

 For businesses large and small, the annual holiday season really is the "most wonderful time of the year," to quote the classic tune.
 Customers looking to spread a little cheer among their loved ones come out in droves to get the newest toys, try out the latest services and end the year spending more money than they did the previous year.

 Yet, when the holiday sales surge is over, companies start the new year with waning sales.
-Earlier this year, the U.S. Department of Commerce announced that January 2018 saw the largest decline in sales at retail and food services in 11 months.
+In 2018, the U.S. Department of Commerce announced that January saw the largest decline in sales at retail and food services in 11 months.
 Data going back to the 2008 holiday season shows January consistently bringing a decline in customer spending.

 With this data in mind, there are things small business owners can do to extend the holiday surge into the new year.
 With a little forward thinking and some reflection, what could be considered a slow time of year can propel your company into a better position moving forward.